 Among challenging behaviors commonly described and associated with AD, wandering is frequently observed.
 People with AD may show wandering in apparent confused search of something/ somebody.
 Other patients may show wandering without any apparent goal and display a behavioral pattern that amounts to pacing the room and the context in which they spend their time.
-A basic point of view among scientific community is that wandering might be an instrumental strategy to increase the input stimulation in а socially-mediated self-stimulatory way.
+A basic point of view among scientific community is that wandering might be an instrumental strategy to increase the patient's stimulation input in а socially-mediated or self-stimulatory way.